Skip to Content

 Corticosterone Levels as a Stress Indicator

-1. Blood tests track corticosterone spikes during stress
+1. Blood tests confirm corticosterone spikes when snakes are stressed.

 Conservation and Research Implications